sam9807/html_validator/README.md

 **Learning Objectives:**

-1. implement the balanced parenthesis algorithm
+1. Implement the balanced parenthesis algorithm
-1. practice using HTML
+1. Practice using HTML
-1. practice using stacks
+1. Practice using stacks
-1. practice using the pytest
+1. Practice using the pytest

 ## Background